Sport in Mexico: Ice hockey

-Matthews would go on to win the Calder Memorial Trophy as the best rookie during the 2016/17 season with a 40 goal campaign, helping the Maple Leafs return to the Stanley Cup Playoffs for the only the second time since 2004, where they would fall in six games to the President Trophy winning Washington Capitals.
-Widely considered one of the best players in the world, Matthews won his first Rocket Richard trophy in 2021 as the league's leading scorer with 41 goals in 52 games.
-Matthews would repeat this feat the following season, becoming the first player in a decade to score 60 goals in a single seasonand putting up a career high 106 points, for which he was awarded the Hart Memorial Trophy and Ted Lindsay Award as the most valuable player in the league as judged by the media and players union respectively.

 Guadalajara born Xavier A. Gutierrez serves as the CEO and President of the Arizona Coyotes, and is the first Latino team President & CEO in NHL history.
 Notable former NHL players of Mexican descent include former Montreal Canadiens forward Scott Gomez and retired San Jose Sharks winger Raffi Torres.

 In 2017 the Mexican women's ice hockey team won a gold in Iceland, in their six-team division of the women's world championship.
 It was the first gold-medal win for Mexico at a full International Ice Hockey Federation (IIHF) world championship event.
 The team formed in 2012.
 The team's win this past week in Akureyri, Iceland, which left it in 27th place in the women's championships, earned it a promotion from Group B to Group A in Division II for next year.

 Polo

 Polo was first popularized by the Escandon-Barron family in the late nineteenth century.
 Three members of the Escandon-Barron family would win a bronze medal at the 1900 Olympics.
 The Mexican polo team also won an Olympic bronze medal in 1936, the last Olympic Games which featured polo.

 Mexico hosted the World Polo Championship in 2008.
 The World Polo Championship has been held every three years by the Federation of International Polo since 1987.
 Mexico's best finishes have been second place in 1987, and third place in 1995 and 2008.

 The best Mexican polo player is Carlos Gracida, who is also considered to be one of the best polo players in the sport.
 He has accumulated more tournament wins than any other athlete in the history of the sport, winning the Abierto Argentino de Palermo tournament five times, the British Open Gold Cup ten times, and the US Open nine times.
 Carlos' brother, Memo Gracida, is a polo player of international renown as well and a member of the Polo Hall of Fame.
 The two have teamed together to win numerous tournaments worldwide.